nickjj/docker-rails-example/README.md

 latest versions of your gems and then write out a new lock file.

 You can check out the `run` file to see what these commands do in more detail.

+If you want to check that your mailing is working and that the emails are integrated You can use mailcatcher
+To do this, you must enter this value `config.action_mailer.smtp_settings = { address: ENV.fetch("SMTP_DOMAIN"),
+port: ENV.fetch("SMTP_PORT"), domain: ENV.fetch("SMTP_DOMAIN") }`
+in the file `config/environments/development.rb`

 #### In CI: